All Episodes

 The first part of this is there was an original intelligence assessment.

-Their o their conclusion i i it was it was finished.
+Their conclusion, it was finished.

-There was no Trump Russia conclusion.
+There was no Trump-Russia conclusion.

 That is what our top career intelligence officials determined.